 On arrival, you can relax in the lounge before your onwards flight to Canberra, where you’ll experience another round of food and drinks.

 If you travel for leisure and/or you have the time, the second option is definitely more appealing.
-Though understandably, routing via Sydney might not appeal to those who are time-poor (e.g. if you need to get to work as quick as possible).
+Though understandably, routing via Sydney might not appeal to those who are time-poor (e.g. if you need to get to work as quickly as possible).
 In the example above, you’ll spend an extra 1hr 40 min by going through Sydney.

 There are a number of other compelling reasons you might choose to maximise your flying with distance based awards.
 We’ve listed the main ones below.